Nabucco

 Disabled seats: €15

 The plot concerns the Babylonian captivity of the Israelites imposed by King Nebuchadnezzar (Nabucco).
 When he, in a display of arrogance, demands they all worship him as their god, lightning strikes him down.
-Once Nabucco recognises Jehovah as the one true God, he comes back to his senses, releasing the Israelites and giving his blessing for the union of his true daughter Fenena with Ismaele, the King of Jerusalem’s nephew.
+Once Nabucco recognises Jehovah as the one true God, he is restored to his senses, releasing the Israelites and giving his blessing for the union of his true daughter Fenena with Ismaele, the King of Jerusalem’s nephew.
 Abigaille, who usurped the throne of Nabucco, also turns to Jehovah by the end.